 Joanie Chevalier lives and travels in her RV, working as a workamper.
-She is an Indie Author, Founder & Editor of the RAC Online Magazine: Promoting the Reader/Author Connection (join our FB Group for book giveaways, connections, and book talk), and Founder of Our Indie Author Room FB Group, a place where writers in all stages of their career can go to learn, inspire, and teach.
+She is an Indie Author, founder of Connection Cafe, a place where Readers and Authors can meet (join our FB Group for book giveaways, connections, book talk, and other fun stuff), and founder of Our Indie Author Room FB Group, a place where writers in all stages of their career can go to learn, inspire, and teach.

 Joanie loves the outdoors, nature, and reading, and she thinks her two Chihuahuas look adorable in sweaters.
 Her writing is a blend of everything she likes to read: suspense, horror, crime, psychological, non-fiction, and a good short story.